-- Includes Orienting the Teacher Candidate to the assigned school. - Where will the Teacher Candidate's desk or workspace be? - Coach daily as appropriate. - Good to find time at least twice a week or more often to give regular constructive feedback.
-Suggest it may be easier to sit down every couple of weeks and make marks in different colors on the Rubric, then it should be easier to see progress and to discuss it.

-Using the MiT Student Teaching Rubric, work from the Positive Impact on Student Learning Project, and the information about Standard V in Section 1 of the Student Teaching Handbook - Written Evaluation of Candidate's Work, page 14, as the basis, write an evaluative letter at the quarter's end.
+Cooperating Mentor Teacher: includes orienting the Teacher Candidate to the school.
+Where will the Teacher Candidate's desk or workspace be?
+Good to find time at least twice a week or more often to give regular constructive feedback.
+Suggest it may be easier to sit down every couple of weeks and make marks in different colors on the Rubric to make it easier to see progress and to discuss it.
+Using the Assessment Rubric and Standard V information in the Handbook as the basis for writing an evaluative letter at the quarter's end.

-Role of the College Faculty

-- The faculty member's intention is to support the development of the candidate's knowledge and skills in collaboration with the mentor. - Faculty will visit the site 6 or 7 times during the quarter which will include: orientation, at least 4 observations, a mid-quarter and final three-way evaluation meeting. - Arrange for time to conference with the candidate after the observations - At some point during week 4 6, we will meet for a three-way mid-term conference to discuss strengths and things to work on during the last half of the quarter.
+Role of the College Faculty: Faculty will visit the site 6 or 7 times during the quarter which will include: orientation, at least 4 observations, a mid-quarter and final three-way evaluation meeting.
+At some point during week 4 - 6, meet for a three-way mid-term conference to discuss strengths and things to work on during the last half of the quarter.
 Use the Rubric as the framework.

-3. Discuss a plan for the gradual assumption of teaching responsibilities.

-- What will the teacher candidate do first, then next, paced across the quarter? - When will the minimum three weeks solo teaching or minimum three weeks as lead teacher in co- teaching occur?
-What will the candidate be responsible for teaching during the solo or lead teacher period?
-In elementary grades, the faculty must see candidate teach math, reading and writing.
-In all grades, the faculty will want to see the teacher candidate address academic language. - 4.
-Process of withdrawing a Teaching Candidate from an assignment if necessary. - 5.
-Review the Domains of the Rubric and how to use rubric.
+- 3. Discuss a plan for the gradual assumption of teaching responsibilities.
+What will the teacher candidate do first, then next, paced across the quarter?
+When will the three weeks solo teaching or lead in co-teaching occur?
+What will candidates be responsible for teaching during their solo or lead period?
+It is best if the teacher is out of the room except during planned observation times, if they can.
+In elementary grades, the faculty must see candidate teach math, reading and writing. - 4.
+Withdrawing a Teaching Candidate from an Assignment if Necessary. - 5.
+Review the rubric domains and organization of over-all rubric.